iceykohnn/phase_0_unit_1/week_2/1_Chrome_Dev_Tools/dev_tools_quiz.md

 I found it in the Network tab under the size column.
 I narrowed the search down to images and saw which one was the largest
 * Test the www.ticketswizard.com website with google's [PageSpeed Insights](http://www.ticketswizard.com/).
 (You can also download the chrome plugin).
 What is the lowest hanging fruit to optimize the website?
 How many kilobytes of data can be eliminated?
 I don't know what you mean by the lowest hanging fruit.
 But I have posted a link to a screenshot here of the analysis I made.
 If I were to guess what you mean, I would pick the html minify.
 If we minify the html we could save 1.1kb
 *
+http://imgur.com/V8qtZBf   this is the link to the screenshot of my analysis